What Is Longing To Flow & Be Expressed In You?

 I met Natasha over ten years ago, in the middle of my Hakomi mindfulness-based psychotherapy training.
 I had decided to attend an extra workshop on intuitive body knowing—learning how to tap into the wisdom of the body, how it speaks to you, and how you can use it to access deeper layers of yourself.
 I loved immersing myself in this kind of rich, deep inner work—it’s so liberating.
 Natasha was just trying it out, wondering if it was something for her.

 We were sharing a room, and on the first evening, she started stretching—effortlessly dropping into deep splits, holding her leg high up toward the ceiling, moving with a grace I could only admire.
-This was something I had always wanted to do (nd never have—and, given my age, likely never will… though I still hold onto the hope, playfully ;)).
+This was something I had always wanted to do (and never have—and, given my age, likely never will… though I still hold onto the hope, playfully ;)).

 I shared with her how beautiful I thought her movement was, and she mentioned she had trained as a ballet dancer at a renowned ballet school from an early age.
 I was impressed.
 As a child, I had longed to learn ballet, though now I believe my heart was yearning more for embodied self-expression.